bytecodealliance/wasmtime/cranelift/docs/langref.rst

     A floating point condition code.
 See the :inst:`fcmp` instruction for details.

-The two IEEE floating point immediate types :type:`ieee32` and :type:`ieee64` are displayed as hexadecimal floating point literals in the textual IL format.
+The two IEEE floating point immediate types :type:`ieee32` and :type:`ieee64` are displayed as hexadecimal floating point literals in the textual :term:`IL` format.
 Decimal floating point literals are not allowed because some computer systems can round differently when converting to binary.
 The hexadecimal floating point format is mostly the same as the one used by C99, but extended to represent all NaN bit patterns:

 Normal numbers
     Compatible with C99: ``-0x1.Tpe`` where ``T`` are the trailing